 - Find partners who have experience working with China.
 Your freight forwarder and banker should have documented experience working with the country.

 Exporting to China: The Opportunities

 While the risks of exporting to China undoubtedly loom large, the potential rewards to exporting to China may as well.
 Exporters should identify and cultivate opportunities while building a strategy to minimize the risks.

+China’s status as a global manufacturing powerhouse is a huge driver of growth and potential for exporters.
 According to the ITA, China’s growing middle class will create market opportunities across a number of industries, and the manufacturing economy, which is already 50% larger than the U.S. manufacturing economy, will continue to evolve toward more technology-intensive high value-added production manufacturing.

 - Environmental Technology

 If you do decide that the benefits of exporting to China outweigh the considerations, the best thing about exploring the opportunities to export to China is knowing you don’t need to go it alone.
-You can rely on assistance from your in-country allies, including the U.S. Commercial Service office, trade missions, and chambers of commerce.
+You can rely on assistance from your in-country allies, including the U.S. Commercial Service office, trade missions and chambers of commerce.

 One of the first places to consider are your local and in-country U.S. Commercial Service offices.
 The Commercial Service in-country offices offer U.S. exporters business partners in China—on the ground in the country—and include representation by an agent, distributors or partners who can provide essential local knowledge and contacts that can be critical for your success.
 You can learn more about in-country offices in our article, Tapping into the U.S. Commercial Service's In-Country Offices.

 DECs across the country can help exporters by supporting trade and services that strengthen individual companies, stimulate U.S. economic growth, and create jobs.
 DEC members also serve as mentors to new exporters and can provide advice to smaller companies.